 In total, the two databases held more than 90 million records at the time of discovery.

 Jain determined that the ElasticSearch cluster belonged to the Provincial Public Security Department of Jiangsu, an eastern-central coastal province in China with a population of over 80 million.
 But that's not all the security researcher found.
 He also observed that the Provincial Public Security Department owned a Public Security Network admin console requiring valid login credentials and a publicly-accessible Kibana installation.

-This isn’t the first time that Jain has discovered exposed ElasticSearch servers.
-In April, he was one of several researchers who came across several exposed servers that belong to Chinese recruitment firms.
-A month later, he found an unprotected database that made it possible for anyone on the web to view the personal and employment information of 13.7 million users.
+This isn't the first time that Jain has discovered exposed ElasticSearch servers.
+In April, he was one of several researchers who came across several exposed servers that belong to Chinese recruitment firms

 The server was no longer reachable three days later.